tldr-pages/tldr/pages/common/uname.md

 `uname -a`

-- Print the current operating system name (e.g. Linux, Darwin, SunOS, etc)
+- Print the system (kernel) name, release and version (e.g. Linux, Darwin, SunOS, etc.)

-`uname -s`
+`uname -srv`

 - Print the nodename (hostname) of the system